paulbartell/CSE-14X-Section-Code/12sp143/05-LinkedListsOne/linkedlistsone.md

 ```

 It'll say false. **Even though all of the fields in a and b are
-identical, when we say a == b, we are asking if the pointers point to
+identical, when we say a == b, we are asking if the references point to
 the same spot on your computer.
 They don't**.

 ### null

-Null is a pointer to nowhere.
+Null is a reference to nowhere.
 It can act as a placeholder if you have an
 Object variable but don't want to have it point to a real object.
 You
-can't truly understand null if you don't understand pointers.
+can't truly understand null if you don't understand references.

 ```java
     ListNode a = null;
 ```

-It can act as a placeholder for a pointer for any object(**not primitives**)
+It can act as a placeholder for a reference for any object(**not primitives**)
 Sometimes a problem will ask you to return null in some cases.
 You can
 just write: